-These Are the Greater Fort Lauderdale Restaurants That Should be in the Michelin Guide
+These Are the Fort Lauderdale Restaurants That the Michelin Inspectors Missed

 Daniel's, A Florida Steakhouse